 In the default setting (xi_eq_zero = FALSE and init_ests = NULL) the methods tried are Maximum Likelihood Estimation (MLE) (Grimshaw, 1993), Probability-Weighted Moments (PWM) (Hosking and Wallis, 1987) and Linear Combinations of Ratios of Spacings (LRS) (Reiss and Thomas, 2007, page 134) in that order.

-For \(\xi < -1\) the likelihood is unbounded, MLE may fail when \(\xi\) is not greater than \(-0.5\) and the observed Fisher information for \((sigma, xi)\) has finite variance only if \(\xi > -0.25\).
+For \(\xi < -1\) the likelihood is unbounded, MLE may fail when \(\xi\) is not greater than \(-0.5\) and the observed Fisher information for \((\sigma, \xi)\) has finite variance only if \(\xi > -0.25\).
 We use the ML estimate provided that the estimate of \(\xi\) returned from gpd_mle is greater than \(-1\).
 We only use the SE if the MLE of \(\xi\) is greater than \(-0.25\).

 If either the MLE or the SE are not OK then we try PWM.
 We use the PWM estimate only if is admissible, and the MLE was not OK.
-We use the PWM SE, but this will be c(NA, NA) is the PWM estimate of \(\xi\) is \(> 1/2\).
+We use the PWM SE, but this will be c(NA, NA) if the PWM estimate of \(\xi\) is \(> 1/2\).
 If the estimate is still not OK then we try LRS.
 As a last resort, which will tend to occur only when \(\xi\) is strongly negative, we set \(\xi = -1\) and estimate sigma conditional on this.

 References